-- ➤ Hospital services, including surgery, anesthesia, laboratory, pathology, radiology, radiation therapy, respiratory therapy, physical therapy, occupational therapy, and speech therapy are covered.
+- Hospital services, including surgery, anesthesia, laboratory, pathology, radiology, radiation therapy, respiratory therapy, physical therapy, occupational therapy, and speech therapy are covered.
 Oxygen, other gases, drugs, medications, and biologicals (including blood and plasma) as prescribed are also covered.
-See Section 8 "Limitations and Exclusions" for non-covered services. - > General inpatient nursing care is covered.
-Private duty nursing services and sitters are covered when medically necessary and may require prior authorization. - Accommodations necessary for the delivery of medically necessary covered services are covered, including bed (semiprivate room, private when available, private room when medically necessary), meals and services of a dietitian, use of operating and specialized treatment rooms, and use of intensive care facilities.

-Out of network: Not covered except for emergency admissions.
+See Section 8 "Limitations and Exclusions" for non-covered services. - General inpatient nursing care is covered.
+Private duty nursing services and sitters are covered when medically necessary and may require prior authorization. - Accommodations necessary for the delivery of medically necessary covered services are covered, including bed (semiprivate room, private when available, private room when medically necessary), meals and services of a dietitian, use of operating and specialized treatment rooms, and use of intensive care facilities. - In network: 30% coinsurance after deductible per admission. - Out of network: Not covered except for emergency admissions.